amahini95/NBA-Web-Scraping/README.md

 # NBA Web Scraping

-Gathering GSW stats using Pandas, BeautifulSoup, and RegEx
+Gathering NBA stats across any team and any season using Python, Pandas, BeautifulSoup, and RegEx